OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js-java.md

 	JSONObject responseJson = new JSONObject();
 ```

-Just after that an _if-else_ statement comes into play: does the session "TUTORIAL" already exitsts?
+Just after that an _if-else_ statement comes into play: does the session "TUTORIAL" already exist?
 ```java
 if (this.mapSessions.get(sessionName) != null) { ...
 ```